Your September Horoscope Is Here & It's Time To Reflect, Rest & Restore

 Sagittarius Sun & Rising:

-Sag, with Uranus, the planet of change, beginning its four-month retrograde in Taurus on September 1, this month is going to have a different flavor and tone than the previous ones.
+Sag, with Uranus, the planet of change, beginning its four-month retrograde in Taurus on 1st September, this month is going to have a different flavour and tone than the previous ones.
 You’re likely to feel less optimistic during Uranus’ retrograde, and while it may initially throw you and others off guard, it’ll actually help you learn how to enjoy the nuances and middle ground that exist in life.
 You don’t always have to be on top of the world.
 Chillin’ and being present with your less positive emotions is a necessary part of life as well.

 AdvertisementADVERTISEMENT